As much as I love the holiday season… I hate to admit, I find it to be a pretty exhausting time of year. And I'm sure you do, too!

 Make Sure You’re Not Consuming Too Much Sugar

-Now I know this is hard because there are so many goodies that are only around during the holidays and you want to make sure you're taking full advantage.
+I know this is hard because there are so many goodies that are only around during the holidays and you want to make sure you're taking full advantage.
 I get it!
-But if you do, it's going to impact your sleep.
+Just remember, it's likely going to impact your sleep.

-The reason why is: whenever we consume sugar, our bodies produce cortisol to bring down our blood sugar levels.
-So if you're eating cookies all day — again, your cortisol levels are going to be elevated and they're not going to have enough time to deregulate before bedtime to allow you to fall asleep and stay asleep.
+Whenever we consume sugar, our bodies produce cortisol to bring down our blood sugar levels.
+So if you're eating cookies all day, your cortisol levels are going to be elevated and they're not going to have enough time to deregulate before bedtime to allow you to fall asleep and stay asleep.

-So I'm not saying not to eat goodies whatsoever because that's impossible, but just make sure that you're not overdoing it and that you cut the sugar consumption off before about 3:00 PM.
+I'm not saying not to eat goodies whatsoever (because that's impossible!), but just make sure that you're not overdoing it and that you cut the sugar consumption off by 3:00 PM.

 Instead of eating cookies for dessert, try eating them for breakfast like me (and maybe one more at lunch)!
 That way, your body has plenty of time to lower its cortisol levels before bed.